-How Pharmaceutical Companies Can Claim the Orphan Drug Tax Credit
+How Pharmaceutical Companies Can Claim the Orphan Drug and R&D Tax Credits

 The orphan drug tax credit (ODC) is a federal tax credit available to pharmaceutical companies working to find cures for certain rare diseases that affect small populations.
-Much like the traditional R&D tax credit, the ODC provides pharmaceutical companies an opportunity to increase cash flow and reduce the cost of their development operations.
+Similar to the traditional research and development (R&D) tax credit, the ODC provides pharmaceutical companies an opportunity to increase cash flow and reduce the cost of development operations.

 The qualification requirements for the ODC are similar to traditional R&D credits, as both seek to incentivize conducting research activities that address technical uncertainty through iterative experimentation efforts.
 However, both credits must be separately calculated, and there are some key nuances to understand.

 Another important distinction between orphan drug CTE and R&D QRE lies in the applicable qualification rates for contractor costs.
-The ODC allows for 100% of qualified contractor spend to be included as CTE, while the R&D credit caps the amount of these costs includible as QRE at 65%.
+The ODC allows for 100% of qualified contractor spending to be included as CTE, while the R&D credit caps the amount of costs includible as QRE at 65%.

-Qualification for the orphan drug and R&D credits looks to the underlying activities performed and resulting spend over the course of the development year.
+Qualification for the orphan drug and R&D credits depends on the underlying activities performed and the resulting spending over the course of the development year.
 This will include costs for wage, supply, and contract research expenses.

 Both credits follow the same pharmaceutical drug development timeline provided by the IRS pharmaceutical audit guidelines.
 These guidelines break pharmaceutical research down into four stages: